 Autism spectrum disorder (ASD) is a group of neurodevelopmental disorders that affect the brain.

-Children with autism learn, think, and experience the world differently than other children.
+Autistic children learn, think, and experience the world differently than other children.
 They can face varying degrees of socialization, communication, and behavioral challenges.

-Signs of autism become more apparent as children age.
+Most signs of autism become more apparent as children age.

-- doesn’t respond to their name
+- does not respond to their own name

 - avoids eye contact

-- doesn’t participate in pretend play
+- does not participate in pretend play

-- doesn’t tell stories
+- does not tell stories

 - cannot be easily soothed or comforted